mlochbaum/BQN/spec/grammar.md

     FuncExpr = Train
              | F ASGN FuncExpr

-Subject expressions are complicated by the possibility of list assignment.
+Subject expressions are complicated by the possibility of list and namespace assignment, which share the nodes `lhsList` and `lhsStr` and cannot be completely distinguished until execution.
 We also define nothing-statements, which have very similar syntax to subject expressions but do not permit assignment.

     arg      = subExpr
              | ( subject | nothing )?
 Derv arg